Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 Prerequisite: Mathematics 220A-B-C.

-Affine/projective varieties, Hilbert's Nullstellensatz, morphisms of varieties, rational maps, dimension, singular/nonsingular points, blowing up of varieties, tanent spaces, divisors, differentials, Riemann-Roch theorem.
+Affine/projective varieties, Hilbert's Nullstellensatz, morphisms of varieties, rational maps, dimension, singular/nonsingular points, blowing up of varieties, tangent spaces, divisors, differentials, Riemann-Roch theorem.
 Special topics may include: elliptic curves, intersection numbers, Bezout's theorem, Max Noether's theorem.

 MATH 237B.
+Algebraic Geometry

 (4)